Bit allows you to source components and easily update them, even when you’re not the original author. This section explains how it works.

 Exporting a modified version of a sourced component

 That’s it!
-The component had been sourced and modified, and a new version has been exported back to the source-of-truth - the remote scope.
+The sourced component has been modified, and exported back to the remote with a new version.